- Patenting Software

 Is software patentable?
 Patenting software is the same as patenting anything else.
-And, it can all be done online from the comfort of your home or workshop.
+In addition, it can all be done online from the comfort of your home or workshop.
 The software patent application is the usual application.
 The complex nature of the requirements means you might want professional help.
 Only patent attorneys and agents can help with patenting software.
 So, check to be sure your help is a licensed patent practitioner.

 Software Patents are regular patents.
 They need all the usual information and materials.
 They must meet all the usual criteria for patenting.
 In particular, software patent applications need extra focus and attention given to three things.
 Firstly, good flowcharts showing each step of the process.
 Secondly, detailed descriptions of the code (algorithms).
 Thirdly, a good explanation of how the software works with the hardware or machine.